ashirgao/Comparison-between-deep-learning-methods-on-limited-labelled-datasets/README.md

 I have tried to study the difference by comparing results of a model that started training from random weights with results of the same model that started training from weights given by the convolutional autoencoder.
 I will be using MNIST to study the difference.

 For this post, my library of choice is Keras (1.?.?) with Theano serving in its backend.
-I have used my laptop whuch is equipped with a Nvidia Quadro M1000M for this project.
+I have used my laptop which is equipped with a Nvidia Quadro M1000M for this project.
 Running the same without a GPU will take a noticably long time although being MNIST it won't be too much.

 So let's begin.